Sparkierkan7/more_explosives_mod/README.md

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+# Description

+Adds stuff related to explosives like bombs and a way to craft gunpowder.

 # Recipes

 List of different recipes in the mod.
+It will be much easier if you use [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) which lets you see items and their recipes easier.
+Currently you can't see firework table recipes using roughly enough items.

 ## Fireworks Table Recipes
 Used to upgrade or change explosives like bombs.